DannyStoyanov/AirbaseDB-cpp/readme.md

 ## Introduction

-The program is a database management system for airbase, providing the following basic actions: create, delete, edit, view, update and seach aircraft flights records.
+The program is a database management system for airbase, providing the following basic actions: create, delete, edit, show, update and search aircraft records.

 ## Architecture